ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 1. Go to...
 2. Click on...
-3. See error
+3. See problem...

 ## bottom version (use `btm -V`)

 _Tell me which version of bottom you installed.
-If you're not on the latest version, does using that fix the problem?_
+Also, if you're not on the latest version, please try that and see if the problem is already resolved._

-## bottom config file (if one is used) or flags
+## bottom config file (if used)

-_If you're using a config file or running with specific flags, please include it in the report._
+_If you're using a config file, please include it in the report._

 ## Installation method

 _How did you install bottom?
-Note if it's not a supported method, I may not be able to help you.
-Also ensure that any performance bug reports are **not** only replicable on debug mode (`cargo run`)._
+Note if it's not a supported method, I may not be able to help you._

-## Platform Information
+## Platform and environment information

 ### Operating system, OS version, and architecture